JonasKruckenberg/tauri-symbols/README.md

 ![Screenshot of the app, showing a grid of icons with their associated labels](./Screenshot-light.png#gh-light-mode-only)
 ![Screenshot of the app, showing a grid of icons with their associated labels](./Screenshot-dark.png#gh-dark-mode-only)

+## Sponsoring

+Are you enjoying these fun little projects?
+Become a [GitHub sponsor] to help me keep going with this!

 ## Contributing

 This project uses [pnpm] as its package manager and [sveltekit] as its frontend stack.